AryakumarMishra/Multimodal-Deepfake-Detector/README.md

 This project is a comprehensive, end-to-end system for detecting deepfakes in multiple modalities: images, videos, and audio.
 It uses a powerful ensemble of deep learning models and exposes the detection capabilities through a simple and fast REST API.
+Though not completely perfect, especially on modern, high quality deepfakes, it does showcases the fundamentals quality of models and importance of generalization in models to work better on "in-the-wild" deepfakes.

 ## Features